NIMHD Organizational Structure

 Division of Community Health and Population Science (DCHPS) - HNE6

-- Research on the etiology, prevention, screening, early detection and intervention management of a broad range of disease and conditions that have been shown to have significant burden in health disparity populations using large studies that reflect overall population health.
+- Research on the etiology, prevention, screening, early detection and intervention management of a broad range of disease and conditions that have been shown to have significant burden in populations experiencing health disparities using large studies that reflect overall population health.

 - Epidemiological studies that identify and describe disease burden and risk factors.